sycarion/theroguefromnowhere/001-JournalEntry.md

 ## Noke Ranoke (Day of Days)

 "Welcome to Pella's Column.
 You're stuck here like the rest of us.
-You'll get used to it."
+You'll get used to it in time."